Extremal rays of the embedded subgroup saturation cone: Introduction

-In the sequel, we fix a regular face of the cone and study its extremal rays.
-Of course there could be (a priori) other extremal rays of $\mathcal{C}(G\to \wh G)$.
-(In the case of $G\xrightarrow{\op{diag}}G\times G$, this was not so, see \cite{BKiers}*{Lemma 5.4}.)
+In the sequel, we fix a regular facet of the cone and study its extremal rays.
+Of course there could be (a priori) other extremal rays of $\mathcal{C}(G\hookrightarrow \wh G)$.
+(In the case of $G\xrightarrow{\op{diag}}G\times G$, this was not so, see \cite[Lemma 37]{BKiers}.)
 However, these extraneous extremal rays are only of a certain type: